-Dave delivers airborne atmospheric research support by providing meteorological, logistical and organisational guidance to optimise the use of the FAAM (Facility for Airborne Atmospheric Measurement) BAe146 aircraft.
+Dave supports airborne atmospheric research by providing guidance to optimise the use of the FAAM BAe146 research aircraft.

 Scientists in OBR use a highly modified research aircraft to study the atmosphere.
 Research aims are to improve the representation of physical processes in the Met Office Unified Model and to enhance the use of existing and new satellite data.
 The FAAM, BAe146 Airborne Research Aircraft ARA is jointly run by the Met Office and Natural Environment Research Council (NERC).
 The aircraft is heavily instrumented for meteorological research.
 Dave helps to plan, support and participate in airborne field campaigns.